Rules

 The rune Wyr resonates well with this ritual, as does the persona of the Witch or the Mountebank.
 A Dawnish magician might evoke images of sphinxes or owls (a beast also appropriate to both Varushkan and Wintermark performances, of course).
 The astronomancer might point to the constellations of the Key, the Spider or the Web.

-OOC Elements
+OOC Design

 On the Nature of Mysteries and Secrets